lauren-mulholland/citro-assessment/README.md

 Move onto this section assuming the application was successfully setup and the docker containers are running.

 ### The API documentation
 The API is served at http://0.0.0.0:8000 and it is documented and can be tested at http://0.0.0.0:8000/docs.
-On this page, you can click into each endpoint to view a description, the accepted parameters and the format of the request and response bodies.
+On this page, you can navigate to each endpoint to display details such as the description, format and example payloads.
 There are 5 endpoints available which can be used to load and query transactional data.
 These endpoints are not secured at this point.

 #### Endpoints for Loading Data
 Use the following endpoints to load data either as a single transaction or as a list of transactions.
-The format of the payloads is documented at the link above.
+The format of the request body is documented at the link above.
 - **POST** /transaction
 - **POST** /transaction_list